 Embark on a small-group hiking tour from Queenstown to Mt Cook and Hooker Valley.
 Experience spectacular destinations, secret stops, wildlife viewings, and more with Cheeky Kiwi Travel.

 - Queenstown - The tour begins in the breathtaking city of Queenstown.
-As the journey commences, the guide will not only set the tone for an exciting day but also highlight and navigate through some of the area’s most notable attractions.
+As the journey commences, the guide will not only set the tone for an exciting day but also highlight some of the area’s most notable attractions.

 - Queenstown - The tour begins in the breathtaking city of Queenstown.
-As the journey commences, the guide will not only set the tone for an exciting day but also highlight and navigate through some of the area’s most notable attractions.
+As the journey commences, the guide will not only set the tone for an exciting day but also highlight some of the area’s most notable attractions.

 - Kawarau Suspension Bridge - Leaving Queenstown, the route takes us through the magnificent Kawarau Gorge, showcasing stunning vistas, the Kawarau Suspension Bridge, and the renowned Roaring Meg Lookout.
 If time and lighting allow, there will be a stop for the first memorable photo of the tour.